yR-DEV/learningES6/02_ES6_Part_1.md

 [_[ES6 In Depth]_](http://ponyfoo.com/articles/es6-classes-in-depth)

 `class` brings a more concise way to write prototypical classes in JS.
-An important note is that this is not a JS Object.
-There are no commas in between methods.
+An important note is that this is not a JS Object; there are no commas in between methods.
 `extends` is also added to clearly set up a class prototype.
-This introduces new items to the scope.
-`super` is included and can be used to call a parent class' methods.
+`super` is included in the scope
+	and can be used to call a parent class' methods.

 ```js
 //Basic syntax